 I have 10 days in Darwin.
 I'm planning on renting a car and want to see places like kakadu, katherine gorge, lichtfield national park etc, as well as having a few days in Darwin itself.
 To get to those three areas outside of Darwin, any suggestions for places to stay, things to see?
 As I travel around, any places I should stop to see?
 What should I see/do in Darwin city?

 In Kakadu Jim Jim Falls are fantastic, if you can get in there?
 Litchfield national park is great too, I would check out some of the Adventure Tours tours as they are fantastic.

 The best hostel in Darwin by far is the Mellaluca on Mitchell, a pool bar is pretty damn cool.

 It all depends on what you want to do. over 7 years ago

 Here is a guide to Darwin city that you may find helpful.
 My favs include the Mindil Beach Markets, and Hanuman restaurant (on Mitchell Street, where most of the dining/nightlife in the city is).

-I normally prefer self-drives but to get the best of the parks I would recommend a tour - if you are self driving rent a good 4x4 as a lot of the good spots (like Jim Jim) are a bit off the beaten track and require some serious offroading skills! about 7 years ago
+I normally prefer self-drives but to get the best of the parks I would recommend a tour - if you are self driving rent a good 4x4 as a lot of the good spots (like Jim Jim) are a bit off the beaten track and require some serious offroading skills! over 7 years ago